rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/ubuntu.md

 Rosenpass is well tested on Ubuntu.
 This page provides you with installation and usage guides to get started with Rosenpass on Ubuntu.
 Currently, most users should start with the [Installation via the Binary Files](#installation-via-binary-files).

 Table of Contents:
-* [Installation via the Package Manager](#installation-via-the-package-manager): A short note only, because this is not yet ready for use.
 * [Installation via the Binary Files](#installation-via-binary-files): Most users can start here.
 * [Compile Rosenpass from Source](#compile-it-from-source): Some users might need to go the manual way.
 * [Set up a Rosenpass-enhanced WireGuard VPN](#set-up-a-rosenpass-enhanced-wireguard-vpn): After installation, you can proceed here.
+* [Installation via the Package Manager](#installation-via-the-package-manager): A short note only, because this is not yet ready for use.

 This guide was last tested on March 10, 2025, under Ubuntu 24.10 Mantic Minotaur.
 <span class="spacer"></span>
-{{% /blocks/section %}}

-{{< blocks/lead color="secondary" class="title-box" >}}
-## Installation via the Package Manager
-{{< /blocks/lead >}}

-{{% blocks/section color="light" class="no-flex contains-code-snippets package" %}}

-**This is not ready, yet!** In the meanwhile, **you are advised to use the [installation via binary files](#installation-via-binary-files)**.

-For the current version v0.2.2, we unfortunately do not yet provide .deb packages.
-As of the next Rosenpass release, you will be able to download a .deb package and install Rosenpass via your package manager.

-For the technically inclined user, the work preparing for this has already been done with a [Nix package](https://github.com/rosenpass/rosenpass/blob/main/pkgs/package-deb.nix) and a [CI workflow](https://github.com/rosenpass/rosenpass/blob/main/pkgs/package-deb.nix).

 {{% /blocks/section %}}

 {{< blocks/lead color="secondary" class="title-box" >}}